-We’re headquartered in Forrestfield, just a few kilometres south-west of Perth.
-Access to water has long been an issue in this part of the country, with farmers requiring irrigation solutions in some areas, and homeowners eager to incorporate more sustainable water practices into their day-to-day lives.
+We’re headquartered in Forrestfield, just a few kilometres southwest of Perth, Western Australia.
+Access to water treatment has long been an issue in this part of the country, with farmers requiring irrigation solutions in some areas, and homeowners eager to incorporate more sustainable water treatment practices into their day-to-day lives.

-This demand for clean, sustainable water has allowed us to build significant experience in all things related to water filtration.
-Over the past 20 years, we have installed hundreds of clean water systems in Perth and the surrounding area.
+This demand for clean, sustainable water treatment has allowed us to build significant experience in all things related to water filtration.
+Over the past 20 years, we have installed hundreds of clean water systems in Perth and the surrounding parts of Western Australia.
 You simply will not find a more experienced team for water treatment in Perth.

 - Cartridge filter replacement every month or longer but guided by pressure drop

 - Antiscalant dosing chemical (where fitted), weekly top-up

 - Membrane cleaning (where fitted) every 3 months but guided by the pressure